yuri-schmaltz/Wan2GP/README.md

 Also you can now choose different output directories for images and videos.

 unexpected luck: fixed lightning 8 steps for Qwen, and lightning 4 steps for Wan 2.2, now you just need 1x multiplier no weird numbers.
+* update 7.777 : oops got a crash a with FastWan ?
+Luck comes and goes, try a new update, maybe you will have a better chance this time *

 ### August 10 2025: WanGP v7.76 - Faster than the VAE ...
 We have a funny one here today: FastWan 2.2 5B, the Fastest Video Generator, only 20s to generate 121 frames at 720p.
 The snag is that VAE is twice as slow...